accordproject/vscode-extension/README.md

 2. Open the Extensions by View-->Extensions or Ctrl(cmd)+Shift+x
 3. Search for Accord Project
 4. The new published Accord Project plugin is showing on the list
-5. Click Install button to install it
+5. Click the Install button to install it
-6. Update button will be shown if you have already installed the same plugin before.
+6. The Update button will be shown if you have already installed the same plugin before.

 ## Acknowledgments